loadsys/CakePHP-Serializers/README.md

 [![Build Status](https://travis-ci.org/loadsys/CakePHP-Serializers.svg?branch=master)](https://travis-ci.org/loadsys/CakePHP-Serializers)

-An object oriented solution to CakePHP model data serialization to JSON.
+An object oriented solution to CakePHP model data serialization to JSON and the corresponding deserialization of a JSON payload to CakePHP data arrays.

 This is close to production ready however there may be edge cases not yet observed.